Bug #367

 This is puzzling me ... shouldn't those two torques be similar?

-Updated by Anthony Mallet over 1 year ago
+Updated by Anthony Mallet about 2 years ago

 Thinking about it, I think the motor model is missing was is called